Dessert-Labs/claf/README.md

 ## Contributing 🤝

 We welcome contributions!
-Whether it's adding support for new platforms, improving documentation, or fixing bugs, your help makes Degen better for everyone
+Whether it's adding support for new platforms, improving documentation, or fixing bugs, your help makes Clafoutis better for everyone

 ---